sethlindberg/aws-nat-bastion-bosh-cf/README.md

 Configure the `terraform/aws/terraform.tfvars` file and Terraform will know who you are on AWS and where to create it's resources.

-Copy the example file to the `terraform.tfvars` file:
+TODO Find location somewhere to state the region names us-west-1 since the EC2 displays (North California) Cpy the example file to the `terraform.tfvars` file:

 ```sh
 cp terraform/aws/terraform.tfvars.example terraform/aws/terraform.tfvars